Physics

 Students have the option of adding a multidisciplinary concentration in electro-optics to their physics degree.
 The concentration is appropriate for physics majors who wish to pursue possible careers in photonics or graduate degrees in the area of optics.

-PHY, PSC, and PCS majors are required to attain a grade of C- or better in all physics and math courses that are prerequisite courses for physics courses required of majors.
+PHY, and PSC majors are required to attain a grade of C- or better in all physics and math courses that are prerequisite courses for physics courses required of majors.

 A minor in physics consists of twelve semester hours.